-DUE PROCESS: If a student is recommended for a suspension more than 10 days-including expulsions-the student has a constitutional right for due process per the ruling of the United States Supreme Court in Goss v.
+If a student is recommended for a suspension more than 10 days - including expulsions - the student has a constitutional right for due process per the ruling of the United States Supreme Court in Goss v.
 Lopez.
 Due process, at a minimum, must include: (1) proper notice in the primary language of the family; (2) a timely opportunity to be heard in the primary language of the family; (3) a right to appeal the decision; and (4) a right to be represented by counsel if the student's family chooses.
 Proper notice must include the violation of community standards with reference to the code of conduct, the date and time of the violation, and the date and time of the hearing.
-Due process hearings must occur within 10 days of the first day of suspension.
-Pursuant to O.C.G.A. §.
+Due process hearings must occur within 10 school days of the first day of suspension, unless TAS and the parents or guardians mutually agree to an extension, in which case TAS shall set a new date and time of the hearing that shall not occur more than 15 school days after the first day of the suspension.
+The hearing may be held later than 15 school days after the beginning of the suspension upon a written request by a parent or guardian and agreement by TAS Pursuant to O.C.G.A. §.
 20-2-750, this due process hearing is overseen by a 3rd party hearing officer.
 All this information is provided in the student code of conduct and reviewed in the annual information session about family and student rights.